shinsenter/defer.js/docs/about.md

 just below the opening `<head>` tag.

-You may download a ZIP of this library, or load it from a CND like below example.
+You may download a ZIP of this library, or load it from a CDN like below example.

 ```html
 <head>